Improve Your Social Skills (2014) is a practical guide to help readers improve their social skills and social intelligence.

-I like how Daniel simplifies eye contacts, which in many resources is made to sound very complex.
+I like how Daniel simplifies eye contact, which in many resources is made to sound very complex.

 Simply hold eye contact with them more or less as they hold eye contact with you.

-In spite social skills are some of the most important abilities one could develop, there are few good books on the subject out there.
+In spite of social skills being some of the most important abilities one could develop, there are few good books on the subject out there.

 And I find Improve Your Social Skills to be one of the best beginner’s guides available.

 I don’t know the author personally, but I have a very good impression of him.

 He communicates with solid morals and ethics and he focuses on adding value to the people around him.